 Current status (May 2019)

-Any feedback on the draft study must be made in writing by Monday 3 June 2019.
+Preliminary consultation on the study closed on Monday 3 June 2019.

 Council officers will review the feedback received and prepare a report for consideration by the Urban Planning Special Committee (UPSC).
 The UPSC will decide whether to:

 - Adopt the draft Glen Iris Heritage Gap Study

 - Commence the formal planning scheme amendment process to apply the Heritage Overlay to all or some of the properties identified in the draft study

 - Defer consideration of the draft Glen Iris Heritage Gap Study until further work is undertaken